alexandrecuer/tf_works/BIOS/README.md

 ### naive approach

+Common sense tells us that indoor temperatures vary little compared to outdoor temperatures.
-next temperature in the room equals temperature at previous step - OK for t = 1, not more
+So the naive approach could be to consider that next temperature in the room equals temperature at previous step.
+This approach cannot be implemented as we need to predict over one week or more

 ### multilinear regression

 ```
 python3 mlreg.py
 ```